Hamdard University: Faculty of Health and Medical Sciences

 The Faculty of Health and Medical Sciences offers undergraduate degrees in medicine and dentistry.

 The Hamdard College of Medicine & Dentistry (HCM&D) (ہمدرد طبی اور دندان سازی کالج) is recognized by the Pakistan Medical & Dental Council, World Health Organization (WHO), Medical Board of California (USA), and FAIMER (Foundation of Advancement of International Medical Education and Research).
 It is also recognised by the Pakistan Medical Commission.

 The college admitted its first M.B B.S batch in 1994 and first B.D.S. batch in 1999.
 Hamdard College of Medicine & Dentistry is included in the list of permanent members of PMDC under council's ordinance 1962 (Schedule I, III-A and V).
 The college has been granted recognition by Pakistan Medical Commission for fellowship training in department of General Surgery, Obstetrics & Gynaecology and Operative Dentistry.

 Faculty of Legal Studies

-The Hamdard School of Law, as a constituent institution of Hamdard University, opened for admission in January 2001, on the initiative of its former chancellor, Justice (R) Ajmal Mian, former Chief Justice of Pakistan and the then-Vice Chancellor.
+The Hamdard School of Law, as a constituent institution of Hamdard University, opened for admission in January 2001, on the initiative of its former chancellor, Justice (R) Amjad Khan, former Chief Justice of Pakistan and the then-Vice Chancellor.
 The Faculty of Legal Studies offers the degree of Bachelor of Laws through the Hamdard School of Law.
 Activities held during the three-year course include: